Buzzing Startup Terminologies that Every Entrepreneur Must Know

 - Cash flow- Cash flow is a process where the money flows in and out of the business.
 Free cash flow is the amount left in the business after paying expenditures.

 - Post-money valuation- The value of a startup either increases or decreases after a round of funding.
-It decreases if the new funding round puts a lower valuation on the startup to what it was worth before getting funded.
-Although, in most cases, investors fund a venture to increase the valuation, and thus we often see the value of a startup after funding, post-money valuation, higher than previous rounds.
+It decreases if the new funding round puts a lower valuation on the startup than it was worth before getting funded.
+Although, in most cases, investors fund a venture to increase the valuation, and thus we often see the value of a startup after funding, post-money valuation, higher than in previous rounds.

 - Cap table- It is a chart, generally used by startups to show ownership stakes, or how much investors are paid in the business.
-All the crucial calculations in the business in terms of the ownership share and other information about the companies securities come under the cap table.
+All the crucial calculations in the business in terms of the ownership share and other information about the company’s securities come under the cap table.

 - ROI- ROI stands for Return on Investment.
-It can be described as the performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
+It can be described as the performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different assets.

 - Term Sheet- A term sheet is a non-binding document that lays out the proposed terms and conditions under which an investor will make an equity investment in a startup.

-- Sweat equity- It is a non-monetary contribution that the individuals or founder of a company make towards the company.
+- Sweat equity- It is a non-monetary contribution that the individuals or founders of a company make towards the company.
 Cash strapped start-ups and business owners generally use sweat equity to fund their companies.